Abhay2810/Programs/.stackedit-trash/abhayprograms.c.md

 Enter No:6
 Factorial:720
 ```
-## 6 To convert fahrenheit to celcius
+## 6 To Convert Fahrenheit to Celcius.
 ```
 #include <stdio.h>